hdShang/arxiv-daily/docs/cs-AI/2025-05-12/papers/250507473v1-web-bench-a-llm-code-benchmark-based-on-web-standards-and-frameworks.md

 ---
 layout: default
-title: Web-Bench: A LLM Code Benchmark Based on Web Standards and Frameworks
+title: "Web-Bench: A LLM Code Benchmark Based on Web Standards and Frameworks"
 ---

 # Web-Bench: A LLM Code Benchmark Based on Web Standards and Frameworks